mrjianyang/NHL-Point-Predictor/README.md

 #### Data

-All data used in the project came from a user on Kaggle.
+All data used in the project came from a user on Kaggle<sup>1</sup>.

 #### Question